0x6a69616e/youtube-transcript-api/README.md

 ]
 ```

-### .validateID(*videoID*)
+### .validateID(*videoID*, *config*)
+**Not of the youtubetranscript.com API.
+Utilizes the discontinued [video.google.com/timedtext](https://video.google.com/timedtext?lang=en-US&v=dQw4w9WgXcQ&fmt=vtt) endpoint.*

-Determines the availability of a YouTube video <ins>from Google</ins> (not of the youtubetranscript.com API, but of its functionality).
-Use is recommended when it is necessary to differentiate between an unavailable video and one lacking a transcript.
+Checks if a video with the specified ID exists on YouTube.
+Use is recommended when it becomes necessary to differentiate between a video that does not exist and one lacking a transcript.
 - `videoID`: The YouTube video ID
+- `config` (optional): Request configurations for the Axios HTTP client.
+See available options [here](https://axios-http.com/docs/req_config)

 returns `Boolean`